splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-runtime-configuration.md

 sysctl -p
 ```

-3. Verify that the kernel does not drop packets by periodically monitoring the buffer using the command
+3. To verify that the kernel does not drop packets, periodically monitor the buffer using the command
 `netstat -su | grep "receive errors"`.

-* Failure to tune the kernel for high-volume traffic results in message loss, which can be
+Failure to tune the kernel for high-volume traffic results in message loss, which can be
 unpredictable and difficult to detect.
 The default values for receiver kernel buffers in most distributions is 2 MB,
 which may not be adequate for your configuration.